 Historical evidence suggests that while the lagoon is presently hypersaline, this was not always the case.
 It is hypothesized that the proliferation of honey mesquite (Prosopis glandulosa) trees in the surrounding area have resulted in decreased freshwater inflow to the lagoon due to the trees’ well-developed root systems capable of tapping into groundwater resources.
 However, the relationship between the salinity of the lagoon, honey mesquite trees, and groundwater resources, is not being systematically studied.
 As much of the area surrounding the lagoon is privately owned, remote sensing data is ideal to analyze the expansion of honey mesquite trees and their suspected effect on the Laguna Madre.

-Therefore, the objective of this study was to use remote sensing technologies via NASA Earth observations to investigate the suspected positive correlation between the salinity of the Laguna Madre and the increase in honey mesquite trees.
+Therefore, the objective of this study was to use remote sensing technologies from NASA Earth observations to investigate the suspected positive correlation between the salinity of the Laguna Madre and the increase in honey mesquite trees.
 This was done in several ways.
 To start, honey mesquite tree expansion was analyzed from Landsat 5 (TM) and 8 (OLI) data through a time series of Land Use/Land Cover (LULC) maps as well as through the calculation of vegetation indices including the Normalized Difference Infrared Index (NDII) and the Normalized Difference Vegetation Index (NDVI).
 Maps predicting future mesquite tree coverage were also generated to understand possible tree expansion in order to forecast how future groundwater resources for the lagoon may be affected.
 Additionally, the areas of mesquite tree coverage identified by the LULC analysis were compared with soil and underlying geology data.
 This allowed the team to investigate the relationship between soil type and tree presence as well as proximity to aquifers, calcium carbonate layers, and other geologic features.
 The last portion of the project, in order to achieve the objective, was to identify potential areas where there was groundwater inflow into the lagoon.
 This was done by analyzing Landsat 5’s thermal band to locate anomalies in the surface temperature of the lagoon, as images were collected during seasons when there should be a distinct difference between groundwater and surface water temperatures.

 2.2.
 Study Area